 Section 1.a.
 Teen Representative.
-By a majority vote of the Board, a Teen Representative, aged 13-18, nominated by the Youth Services Manager, may serve as an ad hoc member of the Library Board for a one-year term to run from June 1 of the current year through May 31 of the following year.
-The Teen Representative shall not be an official member of the Board and shall not have voting rights but shall serve in an advisory capacity and is encouraged to contribute to the discussion of any matter that comes before the Board.
-The Teen Representative shall be excluded from closed sessions.
-The Teen Representative may be removed from this advisory position by a majority vote of the Library Board.
+By a majority vote of the Board, up to two Teen Representatives, aged 13-18, nominated by the Youth Services Manager, may serve as ad hoc members of the Library Board for a one-year term to run from June 1 of the current year through May 31 of the following year.
+The Teen Representatives may be reappointed by the Library Board for a second one-year term.
+The Teen Representatives shall not be official members of the Board and shall not have voting rights but shall serve in an advisory capacity and are encouraged to contribute to the discussion of any matter that comes before the Board.
+The Teen Representatives shall be excluded from closed sessions.
+The Teen Representatives may be removed from this advisory position by a majority vote of the Library Board.
+10.21.20